Allentown

 Manns Choice

-A picture found on EBay of the depot that used to be in Mann's Choice, southwest of the interchange of the Pennsy Turnpike and I-99 heading up to Altoona.
+A Pennsy depot that used to be in Mann's Choice, southwest of the interchange of the Pennsy Turnpike and I-99 heading up to Altoona.
+Another pix found on EBay.

 Marysville